openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 ![Deploy branch](../Images/nightscout/deploy_branch.jpg)

-## Nightscout Troubleshooting and FAQ's
+## Nightscout Troubleshooting and FAQ

 ### It's not working - I'm missing data in Nightscout?

 If you are using a "test pump" that has not received sufficient data in some time, Nightscout pills will NOT be displayed onscreen.
 Nightscout may also not work if it hasn't had CGM data in a while - so if you haven't been using a CGM and uploading CGM data to Nightscout for the past few days, the site may be empty as well.
 If this happens, simply use this pump in tandem with a CGM so glucose values are recorded and eventually uploaded to Nightscout.
-Once sufficient data has been collected, (and OpenAPS plugin is enabled and saved), the OpenAPS pills should appear automatically.
+Once sufficient data has been collected (and OpenAPS plugin is enabled and saved) the OpenAPS pills should appear automatically.
 Medtronic CGM users may also [need to do this to get their CGM data flowing into Nightscout after a gap in uploading data](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/offline-looping-and-monitoring.html#note-about-recovery-from-camping-mode-offline-mode-for-medtronic-cgm-users).

 ### A Note about Nightscout's COB Pill